 No matter how much I stress it, I cannot overemphasize the importance of this tip.
-In fact, it is not even tip; it is well documented in Oracle RAC manuals.
+In fact, it is not even a tip; it is well documented in Oracle RAC manuals.
 However, if you are using RAC, chances are that you have not read the Oracle RAC documentation.
 The non-RAC documentation covers this point in a rather sketchy fashion, in bits and pieces.
 If you yawn as often as I do while reading manuals, you will certainly miss it.
 And none of the documentation emphasizes and illustrates this fact adequately.
 If I had any say in the matter, this piece of advice would be printed in huge 36-point bold type.
 It is a wicked show-stopper.

-A while ago, total lack of knowledge in this area made me stay up for more than 56 hours straight in order to finish an Oracle installation for a client.
+A while ago, a total lack of knowledge in this area made me stay up for more than 56 hours straight in order to finish an Oracle installation for a client.
 Since the client was running in 24*7 mode, we had scheduled a planned outage to migrate to a newer version of Oracle.
-We also planned to migrate simultaneously to a different more powerful system.
+We also planned to migrate simultaneously to a different, more powerful system.
 And this time we decided to go raw partition.
 We were expected to finish most of the upgrade tasks, such as creating the raw devices and setting up the new database on the new machine prior to the data migration, during the outage, which was supposed to be relatively short.